fkie-cad/Logprep/doc/source/development/processor_how_to.rst

 Firstly, you have to register your processor in the :py:class:`ProcessorRegistry` by importing it and adding it to the `mapping` attribute.
 This exposes your processor to the :py:class:`ProcessorFactory` and you can reference it as the processor type in your processor config.

+Then you have to create a test class unter `tests.unit.processor.yourprocessor_package.processor`.
+Your test class has to inherit from `BaseProcessorTestCase`.
+It will help you, implement the necessary methods the right way.
+Make all test green and you are ready to implement your specific processor in `apply_rules` method.

 Concurrency/IPC